Anyone having experienced pain in their elbow while bench pressing knows it can be a frustrating ordeal.

 Modifications for Proper Bench Press Form

-Depending on training goals, individual preferences, and capabilities, the bench press can be modified in a variety of ways; however, even with modifications focus on proper bench press form is essential.
+Depending on training goals, individual preferences, and capabilities, the bench press can be modified in a variety of ways - banded bench or chains added to your bench press; however, even with modifications focus on proper bench press form is essential.
 A barbell bench press should be performed with proper kinetic chain checkpoint alignment.
 For proper form, the client should be lying on a bench with their back against the bench.

 The feet should be parallel, pointed straight ahead, and the low back should be neutral.
 It is ok to place a step or similar platform under the feet to maintain a neutral, low back position for those with shorter legs.
 Ideally, the hands should be placed in a manner that allows for a neutral wrist and the forearms to be perpendicular with the resistance, placing them over the chest (not the shoulders) for proper kinetic chain checkpoint alignment (Clark et al., 2018).

 The exact distance the weight will be lowered during the eccentric portion of the press will be determined by the client's ability to control the resistance and movement without shoulder, forearm, or wrist compensation.
 Common compensations to watch for would be shoulder elevation (shoulders shrugging toward ears) or anterior rotation (shoulders rolling forward and coming off the bench) during the exercise's deceleration phase.

 Unfortunately, due to the forearm's required rotation to grip the barbell, barbell bench pressing can exacerbate the lifter’s elbow symptoms by requiring greater forearm pronation than the client may have available, adding stress to the medial inner aspect of the elbow.

 While there are many innovative grip tools in development to mitigate the barbell's complications, the CPT can utilize the barbell in their programming and reduce risks by ensuring optimal form and positioning throughout the exercise.